Reliable solutions for a more connected world

-TE's AMP family of products includes industry-leading connectors, components, cables, and tooling used to transmit data, power, and signal in the machines, devices, and systems that helping make the world safer, greener, and more connected.
+TE's AMP family of products includes industry-leading connectors, components, cables, and tooling used to transmit data, power, and signal in the machines, devices, and systems helping to make the world safer, sustainable, productive and connected.

 For 75 years, TE’s AMP has manufactured rugged electronic components for reliable connectivity in the harshest environments.
 The story of TE’s AMP began on September 15th, 1941 – at 3:30pm (EST) to be precise, in a room above a small Greek restaurant in New Jersey.
 This is where engineer Uncas A. Whitaker developed more reliable alternative to the rigid, soldered termination: the crimped termination.
 His invention was simple yet revolutionary.
 At the time, solder was used to complete connections.
 With Mr. Whitaker's solution, engineers could quickly make solderless, uninsulated electrical connectors that were faster to install than soldered termination, particularly when the space was very cramped, such as in aerospace and marine applications.
 Unlike the point-to-point wiring that needed to be soldered on both ends, crimped termination offered a small metal tube with a ring on one end combined with a specialized tool to make the crimp revolutionized the industry.
 The device allowed technicians to make quick, removable wire connections without solder and enabled the pre-assembly of wire harnesses.
 Crimped termination inspired Mr. Whitaker to found a new company: Aircraft Marine Products, known as AMP.